Loans

 Types of loans

 Federal PLUS Loan (Federal Direct Parent Loan for Undergraduate Students): These loans are non-need-based loans for parents with good credit histories who want to borrow for their dependent students.
 Under this program, parents can borrow up to the total cost of education minus other expected financial assistance.
 Parents may choose one of two repayment options: (1) defer payments on a PLUS loan until six months after the date the student ceases to be enrolled at least half time, pay accruing interest monthly or quarterly, or allow interest to be capitalized quarterly, or (2) begin repaying both principal and interest while the student is in school.
 Interest begins to accumulate at the time the first disbursement is made.
 Repayment begins within 60 days after the second disbursement of the loan.
-The 2023-2024 Federal Direct PLUS Loan interest is fixed at 8.05 percent.
+The 2024-2025 Federal Direct PLUS Loan interest is fixed at 9.08 percent.
+2023-2024 rates were 8.05 percent.

-Loan origination fee subsidized/unsubsidized loan
+Loan origination fee subsidized / unsubsidized loan

-• First disbursement on or after October 1, 2020 and before October 1, 2024 1.057 percent.
+- First disbursement on or after October 1, 2020 and before October 1, 2025 1.057 percent.

-• First disbursement on or after October 1, 2019 and before October 1, 2020 1.059 percent.
+- First disbursement on or after October 1, 2019 and before October 1, 2020 1.059 percent.

 Loan origination fee PLUS - Parent and Graduate

-• First disbursement on October 1, 2020 and before October 1, 2024 4.228 percent.
+- First disbursement on October 1, 2020 and before October 1, 2025 4.228 percent.

-• First disbursement on October 1, 2019 and before October 1, 2020 4.236 percent.
+- First disbursement on October 1, 2019 and before October 1, 2020 4.236 percent.

 Federal direct student loan limits